Gardner slam lifts Yanks over Red Sox 5-3 for 2-game sweep

 UP NEXT

-Red Sox: LHP Eduardo Rodríguez (1-2) starts Friday at Tampa Bay, beginning a stretch of 20 games in 20 days for Boston.
+Red Sox: LHP Eduardo Rodríguez (1-2) starts Friday, beginning a stretch of 20 games in 20 days for Boston.

 Yankees: RHP Domingo Germán (3-0) is scheduled to start Thursday’s series opener against Kansas City and RHP Homer Bailey (1-1).